huntu1/fastcrack/README.md

 # issues

-If u have any problem, contact me on whatsapp : https://wa.me/237658078847
+If u have any problem, contact us : teamfugitifdev.h4ck@gmail.com

 Thanks!